gestalta/gestalta.github.io/_posts/portfolioarchive/2014-02-29-adamrowney.md

    alt: Gestalta photographed by Adam Rowney.
 Red and grey portrait
 ---

-"Songs in Red and Grey."
+"Songs in Red and Grey."<br>
 Shot in London, UK.
-February 2014.
+February 2014.<br>
-Photography and edit by Adam Rowney.
+Photography and edit by Adam Rowney.<br>
 Model, hair and MUA: Gestalta